permitio/mesa-verde-banking-demo/README.md

 ## Introduction

-The Barclays Bank Demo is designed to illustrate a secure and flexible banking system.
+The Mesa Verde Bank Demo is designed to illustrate a secure and flexible banking system.
 Users can authenticate via Stytch, create new current accounts, and interact with these accounts based on their assigned roles.
 This guide provides an overview of the project's features, key components, and usage instructions.

 <img width="989" alt="Screenshot 2024-07-01 at 22 58 19" src="https://github.com/permitio/barclays-demo-app/assets/109458126/6dd9d400-3e69-4b2e-b96d-40d42ca2f1ba">